thmosqueiro/thmosqueiro.github.io/_posts/2017-01-07-Complexity-binary-search.md

 algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm).
 A Binary
 Search looks for an element in an ordered list, and is remarkable by both its simplicity in terms of implementation and its “worst-case” complexity.
-By complexity I mean the number of interations performed as function of the number of elements in the list of elements.
+By complexity I mean the number of iterations performed as function of the number of elements in the list of elements.
 At least with respect to number of iterations, no search algorithm based on comparisons outperforms binary searches on average or in their worst-case scenario (see [The Art of Computer